What is Tom Clancy's Ghost Recon Wildlands?

 How do you play Tom Clancy's Ghost Recon Wildlands?

 With an emphasis on stealth and staying covert, you'll almost always find yourself outnumbered and outgunned here.
 Using either your binoculars, or a drone to scout ahead, you can "tag" enemies so they'll always show up on screen with a marker, making it much easier to pick them off.
 Story missions will see you doing anything from rescuing a prisoner, to defending a radio while it broadcasts rebel propaganda, or even fighting your way into a base so you can interrogate a commander.
-As you work your way through the story, slowly but surely, you'll weaken the stranglehold Santa Blanca have on the country.
+As you work your way through the story, slowly but surely, you'll weaken the stranglehold Santa Blanca have on the country, leading to the inevitable show down with the gang's sub-bosses, and finally, the big dog himself.

 How easy is Tom Clancy's Ghost Recon Wildlands to pick up and play?

-In Wildlands, your health will regenerate over time after you've taken damage, and you can even be revived should you be knocked down in combat, but how often you can be revived changes depending on what mode you're playing in.
-In single player, you can only be revived once per encounter, whereas online, you can be revived as many times as you need.
-Failing a mission is easily done, as it's all too easy for foes to sneak up on someone you're meant to be guarding, or simply overrunning you through sheer numbers, and you'll usually fail a mission several times before you succeed.
-Failing will usually restart you from the most recent mission checkpoint, which are few and far between, meaning getting a good run at each mission is important.
+As with most other shooters, your health here will regenerate over time if you can avoid taking damage, while your team mates can revive you (and each other) should you fall in combat.
+However, the revival system changes depending on what mode you're playing.
+In single player, you can actually only be revived once per encounter (after which it's game over), whereas online, you can be revived as many times as you need.
+Failing a mission is easily done, as it's all too easy for foes to sneak up on someone you're meant to be guarding, or simply overrun you with their sheer numbers, meaning you'll usually fail a major story mission several times before you succeed, with each failure usually restarting you from the very beginning of the mission.

 Tom Clancy's Ghost Recon Wildlands contains strong and bloody violence, frequent explicit language, and moderate sexual content and references.